gt-cs3220-23fall/cs3220-labs/lab2/README.md

 The baseline design adopts a G-share branch predictor (TODO: refer to the speicific slides page):

 1. Its branch history register (BHR) has a length of 8 bits, you will use `PC[9:2] XOR BHR` to index a Pattern History Table (PHT), which is composed of 2^8 2-bit counters for branch prediction.
-Each counter is initialized with 1 (indicating a weakly taken).
+Each counter is initialized with 1 (indicating a weakly not taken).

 2. The branch target buffer (BTB) has 16 entries, and you will use `PC[5:2]` to index it.